gla-rad/ServiceRegistry/README.md

 This implementation is a reboot version of [Service registry from Efficiensea2](https://github.com/maritimeconnectivity/mc-serviceregistry) motivated by newly introduced requirements of MSR.

+## Background
+We are maintaining a Wiki page for explaining backgrounds and issues - please refer [[Home]].

 ## General
 The MCP Service Registry is built using the Java Sprinboot frameworks and required a PostgreSQL database with a PostGIS extension.
 More information